MichellePG/SAP-PYTHON-/README.md

 ## Requirements:

-- To make the connection we'll need to be able to establish a connection to with the SAP system to install SAPNWRFC SDK and PyRFC on your machine.
+- To make the link we'll need to be able to establish a connection to with the SAP system to install SAPNWRFC SDK and PyRFC on your machine.

 - Must have admin rights to configure the build path.